•

 • :

-• TSP resolution with Dwave by Daniel Vert / Samuel Deleplanque - Room A3
+• TSP resolution (Part 1 and will be continue on friday) with Dwave by Daniel Vert / Samuel Deleplanque - C206

 • Visit of the L2N under the supervision of Ch.
 Couteau and Jérôme Plain (20 participants only)